Windows 8.1: Update

 On April 8, 2014, Microsoft released the Windows 8.1 Update, which included all past updates plus new features.
 It was unveiled by Microsoft vice president Joe Belfiore at Mobile World Congress on February 23, 2014, and detailed in full at Microsoft's Build conference on April 2.
 Belfiore noted that the update would lower the minimum system requirements for Windows, so it can be installed on devices with as little as 1 GB of RAM and 16 GB of storage.
-Unlike Windows 8.1 itself, this cumulative update is distributed through Windows Update, and must be installed in order to receive any further patches for Windows 8.1.
+Unlike Windows 8.1 itself, this cumulative update is distributed through Windows Update, and must be installed to receive any further patches for Windows 8.1.

 At the 2014 Build conference, during April, Microsoft's Terry Myerson unveiled further user interface changes for Windows 8.1, including the ability to run Metro-style apps inside desktop windows, and a revised Start menu, which creates a compromise between the Start menu design used by Windows 7 and the Start screen, by combining the application listing in the first column with a second that can be used to display app tiles, whereas Windows 8.0 used a screen hotspot ("hot corner").
 Myerson stated that these changes would occur in a future update, but did not elaborate further.
 A distinction is the removal of the tooltip with the preview thumbnail of the Start screen.

-Microsoft also unveiled a concept known as "Universal Windows apps", in which a Windows Runtime app can be ported to Windows Phone 8.1 and Xbox One while sharing a common codebase.
-While it does not entirely unify Windows' app ecosystem with that of Windows Phone, it will allow developers to synchronize data between versions of their app on each platform, and bundle access to Windows, Windows Phone, and Xbox One versions of an app in a single purchase.
+Microsoft also unveiled a concept known as "Universal Windows Apps", in which a Windows Runtime app could be ported to Windows Phone 8.1 and Xbox One while sharing a common codebase.
+While it would not entirely unify Windows' app ecosystem with that of Windows Phone, it would allow developers to synchronize data between versions of their app on each platform, and bundle access to Windows, Windows Phone, and Xbox One versions of an app in a single purchase.
 Microsoft originally announced that users who did not install the update would not receive any other updates after May 13, 2014.
 However, meeting this deadline proved challenging: The ability to deploy Windows 8.1 Update through Windows Server Update Services (WSUS) was disabled shortly after its release following the discovery of a bug which affects the ability to use WSUS as a whole in certain server configurations.
 Microsoft later fixed the issue but users continued to report that the update may fail to install.
 Microsoft's attempt to fix the problem was ineffective, to the point that Microsoft pushed the support deadline further to June 30, 2014.
 On 16 May, Microsoft released additional updates to fix a problem of BSOD in the update.